tc39/proposal-static-class-features/README.md

 Stage 2

 This proposal:
-1. **Adds Public static fields as previously proposed**.
-Public static fields are own data properties of the constructor in which they are defined, which is evaluated after the class's TDZ has ended.
+1. **Adds public static fields** as previously proposed.
+Public static fields are own data properties of the constructor.
 1. **Adds lexical declarations in class bodies**.
-Lexical declarations are prefixed by a contextual keyword to differentiate them from other class elements.
+Lexical declarations are prefixed by a keyword to differentiate them from methods and fields.
 1. **Does not add private static fields and private static methods**.
-The use cases presented for private static are met by lexical declarations.
+Lexical declarations are intended to fill static private use cases.

 This proposal was created to track the "static" (i.e., of the constructor) aspects of the [class fields](http://github.com/tc39/proposal-class-fields) and [private methods](https://github.com/tc39/proposal-private-methods) proposals.
 In the November 2017 TC39 meeting, the static dimensions of these proposals were demoted to Stage 2, to be broken out into a separate proposal while the instance dimensions remain at Stage 3.
 Although lexical declarations are significantly different from the previous proposal of static private methods and fields,